RobertHynes/binsim/INSTALL.md

 ## COMPILATION ##

+These instructions and the makefile were tested on Ubuntu 22.04

-To compile simply untar the source code and type make.
-Depending on your environment you may need to edit the Makefile to point to Mesa and libjpeg libraries and headers.
+To compile simply untar the source code, uncomment the relevant block within the makefile and type make.
+Depending on your environment you may need to further edit the Makefile to point to Mesa and libjpeg libraries and headers.
 The only file required is binsim (and optionally osbinsim), so if you wish you can copy this to your preferred bin directory.

 ## REQUIRED LIBRARIES ##